Lynde D. McCormick: Supreme Allied Commander Atlantic

 Soon after becoming SACLANT, McCormick traveled to every NATO capital seeking pledges of contributions from allied navies.
-He hoped that the European allies could begin by preparing to secure their own national waters in the event of war, but quickly found that the smaller nations viewed SACLANT as a concern primarily for the United States, Britain, and Canada, the major NATO seapowers.
+He hoped that the European allies could begin by preparing to secure their own national waters in the event of war, but quickly found that the smaller nations viewed SACLANT as a concern primarily for the United States, Britain, and Canada, the major NATO sea powers.
 He complained to the NATO Standing Group that Europe treated his appointment as an excuse for complacency: "Now that SACLANT is appointed, we no longer have any naval worries, he will take care of everything for us...we need not do anything now."

 In September 1952, NATO held its first major naval exercise, Operation Mainbrace, commanded jointly by McCormick and SACEUR Matthew B. Ridgway.
 Operation Mainbrace involved 160 allied ships of all types and tested SACLANT's ability to "provide northern flank support for a European land battle."
 The exercise assumed that Soviet forces had already swept through West Germany and were moving into Denmark and Norway, and was intended in part to "reassure the Scandinavian signatories that their countries could be defended in the event of war."
 At the conclusion of the exercise, McCormick and Ridgway stated that Operation Mainbrace had highlighted several weaknesses in NATO for future correction.
 "Many questions have been asked during the exercise as to whether any great lessons were learned from it.
 The answer is no. ...
 A test of this sort enables us to determine our weaknesses and the corrective measures we must take.
 Thus far certain weaknesses have been revealed, but we regard none of them as insurmountable.
 Mainbrace is not an ending—it is merely a beginning."